Learning Neural Networks by Neuron Pursuit: Background

 For neural networks with degree of homogeneity two or higher, the origin is a critical point of the training loss in \cref{loss_fn}.
 Hence, if initialized near the origin, gradient flow will remain near the origin for some time before eventually escaping it.
 In \cite{kumar_dc, early_dc}, the authors analyze the training dynamics while the trajectory remains close to the origin.
 To better describe their results, we introduce some basic concepts.
 For a vector $\rvz$ and neural network $\mathcal{H}$, the Neural Correlation Function (NCF) is defined as

-The NCF could be viewed as measuring the correlation between the vector $\rvz$ and the output of the neural network.
-We use $\widetilde{\mathcal{N}}_{\rvz,\mathcal{H}}(\rvu)$ to denote the corresponding constrained NCF problem which is defined as
+The NCF measures the correlation between the vector $\rvz$ and the output of the neural network.
+We omit the dependent variable in the definition of the NCF when it is clear from context.
+We use $\widetilde{\mathcal{N}}_{\rvz,\mathcal{H}}$ to denote the corresponding constrained NCF problem which is defined as

-We omit the dependent variable in the definition of the constrained NCF and NCF when it is clear from context.
 Next, consider the (positive) gradient flow of the NCF: